Telegiangi61/micropython-tello/README.md

-# Controlling Tello using M5 Stack UiFlow and MicroPython
+# Controlling Tello using M5 Stack UiFlow Blocks and MicroPython

 This is a project wip to control DJI tello drone with M5Stack core.